numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 sidebar: false
 ---

-Installing and managing packages in the Python land is complicated, there are a number of alternative solutions for most tasks.
+Installing and managing packages in Python is complicated, there are a number of alternative solutions for most tasks.
 This guide tries to give the reader a sense of the best (or most popular) solutions, and give clear recommendations.
 It focuses on users of Python, NumPy, and the PyData (or